-Over the course of the last 12 months, we have provided many Calxa tips and tricks that you can use to enhance use of the software.
+Each year we present you with many Calxa tips and tricks that you can use to enhance your use of the app.
 In the bustle of the day-to-day you may have missed some of these.
-So, each Christmas we finish the year by bringing you a summary of our best Calxa Tips.
+So, we finish the year by bringing you a summary of our best Calxa Tips.
 We give you the 12 Calxa Tips of Christmas.

 4. Actuals + Budgets in Budget Formulas